epohs/cs-blog/README.md

   - Class properties that are references to other classes should be uppercase.
   - Add phpdoc for every class and method explaining *why* it exists.
   - Inline document only tricky lines.
+- Rework Db::get_unique_column_val().
+  - Add 'batch_per_step'.
+  - For each loop:
+    - Get 'row_per_batch' number of random strings.
+    - Loop through them checking whether they exist in the column passed.
+      - Do this 'batch_per_step' number of times.
+    - Init min_len by 1 until max_len.
 - Profile page to update display name.
 - Public templates with forms need a `show_form` arg.
   - When `show_form` is false we need a `form_denied_msg` arg.